-The fund balance for the Capital Construction Fund decreased \$40,466.
-Funds spent in the current year were for building construction services.
+The fund balance for the Capital Construction Fund showed starting transactions for design and construction for Six Classroom Addition and District Office.
 Funding for these projects comes primarily from the Wyoming School Facilities Commission.

 Local, State and Federal Grants Funds account for various federal and state grants.
 Federal grant monies are earned by the District when the District expends money on the programs related to the grants; therefore, federal revenues equal federal expenditures, with any fund balance being related to state grant monies.